kyma-project/test-infra/cmd/image-builder/github-workflow-integration.md

 # Image Builder GitHub Workflow Integration

-The Image Builder solution integrates with GitHub workflows and uses an Azure DevOps pipeline to automate the process of building OCI images.
+The Image Builder solution integrates with GitHub workflows and uses an Azure DevOps pipeline to run the process of building OCI images.
 It leverages a signed JWT format in which an OIDC token from GitHub's OIDC identity provider is passed.
 This token is used for secure and authorized passing of information about the workflow and the image to build to the `oci-image-builder` pipeline.
 The build process is executed in an Azure DevOps pipeline, providing a slc-29 compliant infrastructure for the building of OCI images.